 After Julia and Joe had adopted Karen Ann, Julia was pleasantly and surprisingly able to give birth to two other children, Mary Ellen and John.
 Something Joe and Julia thought could never happen.

-The Quinlans lost their first round in Superior Court, but were victorious before the New Jersey Supreme Court under the lead counsel of Paul W. Armstrong.
-The state Supreme Court ruled that Joseph Quinlan be appointed as Karen Ann’s guardian and that whatever decision he made regarding her care “should be accepted by society, the overwhelming majority of whose numbers would, we think, in similar circumstances exercise such a choice in the same way for themselves or for those closest to them.”
+The unanimous decision also ruled that Joseph Quinlan be appointed as Karen Ann’s guardian and that whatever decision he made regarding her care “should be accepted by society, the overwhelming majority of whose numbers would, we think, in similar circumstances exercise such a choice in the same way for themselves or for those closest to them.”
 This gave the family the right to determine her medical treatment, including discontinuing extraordinary means.

 Tim O’Brien, a reporter for the New Jersey Law Journal, covered the Quinlan story for the Star-Ledger.
 “Now it is an accepted part of the landscape… [It’s] become part of the fabric of society.
 Ordinary people think about living wills and telling others their wishes about extraordinary means,” O’Brien said, “It’s talked about openly, not furtively.”